-The structure of the fake Nike Sacai Waffle is different than the legit one, as the fake pair seems to be too arched, and that’s especially at the toe box stitching.
+The structure of the fake Nike Sacai Waffle is different from the legit one, as the fake pair seems to be too arched, and that’s especially at the toe box stitching.

 For this step, you may have to look a bit closer, but if you look close enough, you can spot the differences easily.

-As you can see in the real vs fake Nike Sacai Waffle pictures that we’ve linked above, the fake “SZ” text on the top right corner of the size tag is noticeably thinner and smaller than the one on the legit Nike Sacai Waffle pair.
+The fake “SZ” text on the top right corner of the size tag is noticeably thinner and smaller.

 For the twelfth step of our real vs fake Nike Sacai Waffle guide, you’ll have to flip your sneakers to the rear side.
 Let’s see the Sacai Waffle real vs fake sole pattern pictures: